bronson/geolocal/README.md

 # Geolocal

 Geocode IP addresses with a single Ruby if statement.
-No network access, no context switches, no delay.
-Just one low-calorie lookup:
+No network access, no context switches, no delay, just one low-calorie lookup like `Geolocal.in_spain?(request.remote_ip)`.

-`Geolocal.in_spain?(request.remote_ip)`.
-500,000 individual lookups
-per second is fairly typical performance.
+500,000 individual lookups per second is fairly typical performance.

 ## Installation